hiyoneda/cosi-data-challenges-IPMU/README.md

 2. For any new analysis, copy the following files to a new analysis directory: inputs.yaml, run_setup.py

 3. Specify inputs in inputs.yaml </b>
-  - Note: The pipeline supports the use of mcosima with multiple cores.
-This can be specified in the yaml file.

 4. Run setup script: python run_setup.py
   - This will setup the source directory and copy all needed files for running the code.